 The proposal complies with Paragraph 29 of SPP.
-It will contribute to the economy and will make efficient use of existing infrastructure including supporting the city centre and nearby town centre (Leith Walk).
+It will contribute to the economy and will make sufficient use of existing infrastructure.

 Emerging policy context

 The Draft National Planning Framework 4 is being consulted on at present and has not been adopted.
 As such, little weight can be attached to it as a material consideration in the determination of this application.